 What about FIC?

 Feline idiopathic cystitis (FIC for short) is a common cause of FLUTD in younger cats.
 So what is FIC?
 It turns out to be a defect in the way a cat handles stress.
-An easy analogy is the human who gets a recurring upset stomach from stress.
+An easy analogy is a human who gets a recurring upset stomach from stress.
 Similarly, cats get a recurring upset bladder from stress.
-Not every cat is susceptible to FIC; some cats are simply neurologically wired to have issues with stress.
+Not every cat is susceptible to FIC; some cats are simply neurologically wired to have issues with how they handle stress.

 Illustration by Wendy Brooks, DVM